develop2arman/rust-all-in-one/workspace/pointers/smartpointer/SMARTPOINTER.md

 ## Comparistions of Smart pointers

 > Rc<T> enables multiple owners of the same data; whenever somebody takes a new reference, and decrements it when someone releases a reference.
-When the counter hits zero, the value is dropped.
+When the counter hits zero, the value is dropped.Rc<T> does not allow mutation.
+To permit that, we need to wrap our wrapper.
+Rc<RefCell<T>> is a type that can be used to perform interior mutability .
+An object that has interior mutability presents an immutable façade while internal values are being modified.
+> Rc<T> is not thread-safe.
+In multithreaded code, it’s much better to replace Rc<T> with Arc<T> and Rc<RefCell<T>> with Arc<Mutex<T>>.
+Arc stands for atomic reference counter.

 > Box<T> The ownership semantics with Box type depends on the wrapped type.
 If the underlying type is Copy, the Box instance becomes copy, otherwise it **moves by default**.allows immutable or mutable borrows checked at compile time; **Rc<T> allows only immutable borrows checked at compile time; RefCell<T> allows immutable or mutable borrows checked at runtime.**